ooki/green_tsetlin/README.md

     - vectorized count votes (as dense)
     - ruleset/predictor
     - setup hpsearch.py so it works for sparseTM
+    - convert sparse to dense in SparseTM

 - Dense TM:
     - vectorized count votes
     - convolutional?
+    - convert dense to sparse in DenseTM

 - examples
     - implement a non trainer example